NY Spine Medicine

 If you are a candidate for this procedure we will discuss this option with you at your initial visit in our office.
 When you make the decision to have the procedure, you will schedule an appointment with our staff at a local hospital.

-Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs, if available, to your initial appointment, if you do not have current images, we may refer you to have studies done prior to the procedure.
+Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs to your initial appointment, if you do not have current images, we may refer you to have them done prior to the procedure.

-Usually patients are admitted to the hospital for this procedure, plan on staying overnight, you will need an adult to take you home the next day.
+Usually patients are admitted to the hospital for this procedure.
+Plan on staying overnight.
+You will need an adult to take you home the next day.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.